 Which One Last Longer?
 Longboard or Skateboard

-If you have spent a decent amount in the start and kept skateboards up-to-date, they also stay productive for a longer period.
+If you have spent a decent amount in the start and kept skateboards up-to-date, they also stay productive for longer.

 How long is a longboard?

 The length of longboards varies between 28-59 inches.
-Longer longboards are usually built for heavy-weight people to stand firm on the deck to have a smooth ride.
+Longer longboards are usually built for heavy-weight people to stand firm on the deck for a smooth ride.

 Is longboarding easier than skateboarding?

 If I have to answer it with one word, it is yes.
 Longboards have more comprehensive and extended decks as compared to skateboards.

 The longer decks provide a stable stance and firm grip on the longboard, making it comfortable for a smooth ride.